mikehall000/microsoft-graph-docs/api-reference/v1.0/api/user_update.md

 |Application | User.ReadWrite.All, Directory.ReadWrite.All |

 When updating the passwordProfile property, the following permission is required: Directory.AccessAsUser.All.
+When updating the mobilePhone property, the following permission is required: Directory.ReadWrite.All or Directory.AccessAsUser.All.

 ## HTTP request
 <!-- { "blockType": "ignored" } -->